SchoolofAI-Algiers/AI2E-workshops/challenge_data_exploration/README.md

 ## Challenge Description
 This is the first challenge of AI2E.
 In this challenge, you're going to prove your data exploration skills and talents!
-We collected the the covid-19 data from the different press releases published on the [Algerian ministery of Health website](http://covid19.sante.gov.dz/fr/point-de-situation-covid-2019-2/).
+We collected the the covid-19 data from the different press releases published on the [Algerian ministry of Health website](http://covid19.sante.gov.dz/fr/point-de-situation-covid-2019-2/).
 The task is simple :
 * Analyse the presented data.
 * Handle the missing data.